moodle/devdocs/docs/devupdate.md

 ### SVG icons

+- The `$CFG->svgicons` parameter has been deprecated and removed.
+It was initially introduced in Moodle 2.4 as a response to incomplete SVG support in some web browsers, as documented in MDL-22955.
+However, the web landscape has evolved considerably since that time, and all modern browsers now fully support SVG files, as confirmed by this compatibility chart: https://caniuse.com/svg.
-A new PHPUnit test has been introduced to verify the presence of SVG files for all system icons in Moodle LMS.
+- A new PHPUnit test has been introduced to verify the presence of SVG files for all system icons in Moodle LMS.
 Any missing SVG files have been rectified within Moodle LMS.

 :::tip